+Participant:

-Participant: Date of Grant: Number of PRSUs Subject to Target Award: Number of PRSUs Subject to Maximum Award: Number of TRSUs Subject to Award:
+Date of Grant:

+Number of PRSUs Subject to Target Award:

-[2x Number Above]
+Number of TRSUs Subject to Award:

-Determination of Actual Award for PRSUs: On the Award Determination Date, and provided that the Participant remains in Continuous Service through the Award Determination Date, the Company will credit Participant with an Actual Award representing the number of PRSUs (up to Number of PRSUs Subject to Maximum Award indicated above) as determined by the Committee or the Designated Officer under the LTI Plan.

-If a Corporate Transaction (as defined in the Plan) occurs prior to the Award Determination Date, the RSU Award will be subject to Section 6(c) of the Plan.
-Notwithstanding the foregoing, however, no PRSUs that have not become Actual Awards (as defined in the LTI Plan) shall vest on an accelerated basis.
+Determination of Actual Award for PRSUs: On each Award Determination Date, and provided that the Participant remains in Continuous Service through such Award Determination Date, the Company will credit Participant with an Actual Award representing the number of PRSUs as determined by the Committee or the Designated Administrator under the LTI Plan with respect to each Performance Period, which number of PRSUs subject to the Actual Award may be greater than or less than the Number of PRSUs Subject to Target Award.
+For the avoidance of doubt, no PRSUs that have not become Actual Awards (as defined in the LTI Plan) shall vest on an accelerated basis.

-Vesting Schedule for Actual Award PRSUs: Subject to the Participant's Continuous Service through each vesting date, the Actual Award will vest (i) as to 50% of the PRSUs subject to the Actual Award on the Award Determination Date, and (ii) as to the remaining 50% of the PRSUs subject to the Actual Award on the one-year anniversary of the Award Determination Date.
+Vesting Schedule for Actual Award PRSUs: Subject to the Participant's Continuous Service through each vesting date, the Actual Award will vest, as provided in Section 5(i)(2) of the LTI Plan..